Corned Beef and Potato Pie

 Corned beef and potato pie on a plate on a table with salt and pepper pots behind.
 A blue handled knife is on a grey napkin beside the plate.

-Corned beef and potato pie is very much a Northern recipe, originating in the North of England.
-Every family has their own variation of the recipe.
+Corned beef and potato pie has long been a favourite in North East kitchens.
+Made with simple, affordable ingredients, it became a popular family meal because it was filling, economical and easy to make.
+Like many traditional recipes, every family has their own variation.
 These range from adding vegetables like carrots and celery, a dash of brown or tomato sauce in the filling or a little stock to make a gravy.
 This recipe keeps it simple, using only corned beef, potatoes and fried onions.

 In the North East leek shows are popular and there is a great rivalry to see who can grow the best leeks.
 At these times leeks would often replace onion in the recipe to get rid of the glut of leeks.